ignite/cli/docs/2 Run a Blockchain/1 Start a Blockchain.md

     Reset the state only once.
 Use this flag to resume a failed reset or to initialize a blockchain from an empty state.
 The default state persistence imports the existing state and resumes the blockchain.

+- **--force-reset** optional

-Optional `--force-reset` flag: reset state on every file change, state persistence is turned off and Starport will not try to import state.
+    Reset state on every file change.
+Do not import state and turn off state persistence.

 Optional `--rebuild-proto-once` flag: forces Starport to perform code generation from proto files for both custom and third-party modules.
 Use in combination with `--reset-once`.
 By default Starport scaffolds files generated from Cosmos SDK standard proto files, instead of generating them on the fly.
 Useful if you've scaffolded a blockchain with a previous version of Starport or you've upgraded Cosmos SDK version and you want to make sure that code generation is performed for all modules.